DarkWebInformer/remove-twitter-x-followers/README.md

 ![twitter_x_logo](https://github.com/user-attachments/assets/9dcdbe07-a491-4495-9a07-566adf7a2d54)

-This code was initially taken from: https://www.reddit.com/r/Twitter/comments/1gs601u/removing_all_my_followers/.
-The user used ChatGPT to create the code.
-I manipulated the code a little bit to ensure it keeps scrolling to find followers to remove.
-This is NOT an instant thing.
-If you migrate away from the page it stops and you will need to start again.

-Follow the steps below to run:

-Step 1: Open Twitter/x in Your Browser.
-Go to Twitter/X and log in to your account.

-Step 2: Go to Your Followers List.
-Navigate to your profile page by clicking on your profile picture in the top left corner.
-Click on the "Followers" tab to view the list of people who follow you.

-Step 3: Open Developer Tools.
-Press F12 (Windows/Linux) or Cmd + Option + I (Mac) to open the Developer Tools.
-Alternatively, right-click anywhere on the page and select Inspect or Inspect Element.

-Step 4: Go to the Console Tab In the Developer Tools window, find and click on the Console tab.
-This is where you'll paste the script.

-Step 5: Paste the Script.
-Copy the script and paste it into the console and let it run.

-The code that was changed is below:

-You can change the delay to something you prefer and works for you.

-const shortDelay = 500; // Increased delay to allow actions to register properly const longDelay = 1500; // Longer delay for more complex actions like confirming removal

-Add scrolltobottom function:

-const scrollToBottom = async () => {
-    console.log("Scrolling to load more followers...");
-    window.scrollTo(0, document.body.scrollHeight);
-    await delay(longDelay); // Wait for followers to load };

-Added scrolltobottom in the main loop:

-await scrollToBottom();

-More logging:

-console.log("Scrolling to load more followers...");
-console.log("Looking for 'More' button (triple-dot menu)...");
-console.log("No buttons found.
-Retrying...");

-Revised retry mechanism:

-if (retryCount >= maxRetries) {
-    console.log("No more followers to process after maximum retries.
-Exiting.");
-    break;
-}
+# Remove All Twitter/X Followers Script

+This script automates the process of removing your Twitter/X followers.
+Originally inspired by [this Reddit post](https://www.reddit.com/r/Twitter/comments/1gs601u/removing_all_my_followers/), the code was initially generated with the help of ChatGPT.
+I have modified the script to ensure it continuously scrolls the page to find and process followers to remove.

+⚠️ **Important Notes:**
+- This is **not an instant solution**.
+The script relies on scrolling and interactions, so it takes time to process followers.
+- If you navigate away from the page, the script stops, and you will need to start it again.
+- Use this responsibly and at your own risk.

+## Steps to Use the Script

+### 1. Open Twitter/X in Your Browser
+- Log in to your Twitter/X account.

+### 2. Go to Your Followers List
+- Navigate to your profile page by clicking on your profile picture in the top left corner.
+- Click on the **"Followers"** tab to view the list of people who follow you.

+### 3. Open Developer Tools
+- Press **F12** (Windows/Linux) or **Cmd + Option + I** (Mac) to open Developer Tools.
+- Alternatively, right-click anywhere on the page and select **Inspect** or **Inspect Element**.

+### 4. Go to the Console Tab
+- In the Developer Tools window, click on the **Console** tab.

+### 5. Paste and Run the Script
+- Copy the script provided below and paste it into the console.
+- Press **Enter** to start running the script.

+---

+## Key Improvements
+1. **Customizable Delays**:
+   - Short and long delays ensure actions are performed reliably and avoid rate-limiting issues.
+2. **Automatic Scrolling**:
+   - `scrollToBottom` function ensures the page loads more followers as needed.
+3. **Retry Mechanism**:
+   - The script will retry scrolling and checking for buttons up to 5 times before exiting.
+4. **Enhanced Logging**:
+   - Clear console logs provide updates on progress, actions taken, and any errors encountered.

+---

+## Customization
+- Adjust the `shortDelay` and `longDelay` values to suit your needs and system performance.
+- The script is designed to interact dynamically with Twitter's page elements, so it should work with minimal adjustments.

+---

+## Disclaimer
+This script is for educational and personal use only.
+Use it responsibly and in compliance with Twitter/X's Terms of Service.
+The author is not responsible for any misuse or potential consequences of running this script.